UFC 261: Usman vs. Masvidal 2 | Event Profile, Full Results & Legacy

 How did Namajunas KO Zhang Weili?

 A left high kick at 1:18 of round one that landed clean on Zhang's chin.
-The champion had opened the round flat-footed, refused to circle off the cage, and walked directly into the kick.
-The strike rendered her unconscious; Namajunas landed one follow-up shot before referee Herb Dean stopped it.
+The champion had opened the round flat-footed and walked directly into the kick.
 It was the first KO/TKO loss of Zhang's career.

 What happened with Chris Weidman?

 At 17 seconds of round one, Weidman threw a leg kick at Uriah Hall; Hall checked the kick perfectly with his shin.
 The impact snapped Weidman's tibia and fibula in his right leg.
-The injury was visible in real time on the broadcast — the leg buckled and Weidman fell forward, screaming.
-The bout was waved off.
 Weidman underwent surgery the next day; the leg required 18 months of rehabilitation.
 The footage became one of the most-watched non-finish moments in UFC history.

 No. UFC 261 was the second and final meeting.
-Masvidal would not get another title shot; he fought twice more (losing both, including a 2022 unanimous-decision loss to Colby Covington) and retired from MMA in 2023.
+Masvidal would not get another title shot; he fought twice more (losing both) and retired from MMA in 2023.
 The Usman-Masvidal series ended 2-0 Usman (UD at UFC 251, KO at UFC 261).

-How did Shevchenko fight on a three-title-fight card?
+How did Shevchenko perform on a three-title-fight card?

-Shevchenko was placed in the third title-fight slot — ahead of the co-main and main event but below the headline pair.
-She delivered another lopsided performance against Jessica Andrade, scoring a TKO at 3:19 of round two (after dropping Andrade in round one with a clinch knee).
-It was her fourth successful women's flyweight title defense after the wins at UFC 255 (Maia) and earlier.
+Shevchenko was placed in the third title-fight slot and delivered another lopsided performance against Jessica Andrade, scoring a TKO at 3:19 of round two.
+It was her fifth successful women's flyweight title defense.

 How does UFC 261 compare to UFC 260?